 January 15, 2010 - A long day with not much actual progress.
+I managed to cut out a bracket.
+Oooo!

 Actually, I did quite a bit more than that, mostly planning.
 I was following a pickup this morning and noticed that the shocks were mounted very far inboard.
 I realized that this would give more wheel travel for a given amount shock travel, and that I had previously considered a slightly more inboard mounting point on the MG.
 Obviously I wouldn't want to go too far, as my coilover setup would put some pretty major bending loads on the rear end and the lessened shock travel would mean less precise damping.
 But would it make much of a difference?